cameronenfuego/cameronenfuego.github.io/_posts/2017-10-12-Looking-for-God-Knows-What-in-the-City-of-Light.md

 ![](https://cdn-images-1.medium.com/max/1200/1*SphbxneVc0I4kozbSEM0ZQ.jpeg)

 I would like to say that I booked my flight to Paris for a good reason, but I would be lying.
 I knew I just needed to get away.
 I needed space from the prison that used to be a home, somewhere to be when she was posting photos from the trip that was to be a celebration of our anniversary.
-I’m not on that on that trip; I was asked not to come; it’s not our celebration anymore.
+I’m not on that on that trip; I was asked not to come; it’s not our celebration anymore.<!--more-->

 So I ran.
 I don’t even think I was looking for anything when I landed, strung out, out of sorts, lost in grief, less than lucid from the lack of sleep and the sleepless rest on the plane.
 I suppose deep within me somewhere I knew there was something here, something I was in fact looking for.
 I did not know what it was, nor did I know how even to look for it.